oVirt/ovirt-site/source/develop/release-management/features/network/nicless-network.html.md

 #### Usage

-*   Defining an isolated (nic-less) network will be possible by checking *isolated* checkbox during creating/updating the network on the DC level.
+*   Defining an isolated (nic-less) network will be possible by checking *isolated* checkbox during creating the network on the DC level.
 *   An attached to cluster isolated network will be set as a required network permanently.
 *   An isolated network could not bear any role.

+Any oVirt managed host able to support an isolated network unconditionally and does not require any additional info to that was supplied at the network creating.
+Thus defining such network on the hosts could be automated.
+That removes from a user the need of defining an isolated network manually on each host prior to be able running a VM that uses the network.

 *   Upon attaching an isolated network to a cluster, the engine will deploy the network on all active hosts in the cluster.
-*   The existence of the network would be re-validated upon a host become active and the network would be created upon that is missing on the host.
+*   The existence of the network would be re-validated upon a host becoming active and the network would be created if that is missing on the host.

-How would a user define an isolated network?
-We need to choose between two options:

-*   -   Let the DC-level network entity have a new flag is_isolated.
-After assigning an isolated network to a cluster, a bridge is auto-created on each of the hosts (this can happen right before a VM is tarted, or more traditionally --- ahead of time)
-    -   In SetupNetworks dialog (and in the relevant APIs) Let the user select that a VM network has no interface on a specific host
-*   Which validation (if any) are required
+##### Alternative approaches

+*   Similar to the described above, but creating the network on a host would be done just before running a VM that uses the network.
+*   Another approach is to treat an isolated network like any other network and let it be attached to a host rather than a NIC.
+The network would not be defined as isolated in advance and being such or not would be determined by the usage.

 #### UI

 *   mock-up (or a simple-but-clear) description of required UI changes

 #### REST

+No changes will be done to the REST API, but the implementation will allow specifying a network attachment to a host without specifying which NIC the network [is|to be] connected to.

 ### Documentation / External references